Mapping the Pandemic£1 Billion in ContractsAwarded to Conservative Donors

 The owner of P1F Medical, who provided more than £60 million of PPE to the Government, described to Byline Times the chaos of procuring equipment during the early months of the pandemic.
 “Those factories were almost like fish markets,” he said “in how other countries and other companies were trying to negotiate.”

 Our ongoing investigation has also recently discovered that, at the same time, two PPE contracts were awarded to MDS Healthcare worth some £2.5 million.
 New records show that it subsequently donated £5,000 to the Conservative Party in July 2020, a couple of months after its contracts were awarded.
-The contracts show that some of the PPE had been shipped in from China.
+The firm maintains that the donation was entirely unrelated to its PPE work during the pandemic.

 In the UK, the Government was desperate to return things to normal.
 On 4 July, England was ‘re-opened’ on what was dubbed “Super Saturday”.